Herb0002/PTInstall/README.md

 Note: The git clone command requires that git is installed on your system.
 If git is not installed, you can install it with the following command: sudo apt-get install git

+Navigate to the downloaded directory with the cd command: cd /home/profittrailer/PTInstall

 Make the main installation script (Index.sh) executable: chmod +x Index.sh